lvictorerod/csv_compare/README.md

 - `--export-mismatches <output.csv>`: Path to export mismatches as a CSV file.
 - `--export-html <output.html>`: Path to export mismatches as an HTML file.
 - `--ignore-column-order`: Ignore column order and align columns by name.
+- `--unordered-columns`: Allows the user to specify columns that require order-independent comparison.

 1. Basic command
 Compare two CSV files by specific columns using row index: